I’m Chad Gravallese, creator of ArrowLight. I’m a freelancer coach, professional development trainer, filmmaker and communication architect.

 I grew up with a passion for the movies.
 I was the kid who always carried around a video camera and I roped my friends and family into countless films.
 When I grew up, I finally graduated from silly kids spy movies to more serious stories that start conversations about the human experience.
 I love how effectively story can teach and inspire people.
 Many films have inspired me and so I now use video as one of my primary teaching methods.
 I love what you can put into focus through a lens.
 Now I enjoy helping people focus their personal lens on the things that will bring them professional success.

-After college I worked as a video producer for online education businesses.
+After college I worked as a freelance video producer for online education businesses.
 I helped connect influencers to their audience with a camera.
 Most of the businesses I served with my filmmaking were providing education to people within the health and wellness or personal development industry.
-Being surrounded by great teachers who were helping people improve their lives, inspired me to start my own online education company.
+Being surrounded by great teachers who were helping people improve their lives, played a part in inspiring me to start my own online education company.

 What’s my story?

-I’m in the middle of my story right now.
-I’m currently creating it.
-I don’t have a signature story from my past or rock bottom experience that defines my current career path.
-Where I’m at now is a collection of many little stories that have formed me.
+I’m in the middle of a new story right now.
+I don’t have a single story that defines who I am.
+My current path is a collection of many little stories that have connected my past together.
+But...

-With that said, there is a reason why I’ve chosen the field of communication as my thing.
-As a child and teenager I was not a good communicator.
+And the communication piece was a significant one for me because all growing up, I was not a good communicator.
 I struggled to talk and listen.
 I was shy.
 I valued a couple of close relationships but didn’t want to waste energy going out of my way to meet new people.
 I saw it as a “waste” because I didn’t value connection.
+Now connection is the core of ArrowLight.

-Now, the core of my business is all about teaching people the importance of connection in order to find happiness and success.
 I’m still an introvert…and I’m an extrovert.
-In my world there is no such thing as introverts and extroverts, there are just people who either value connection and seek it or avoid it.
+In my world there is no such thing as introverts and extroverts, there are just people who either value connection and seek it authentically, or force it or avoid it.
 But we all have unique styles in how we connect.
 I’m not the loudest person at the party and never will be, but I now love and seek human connection.
 And deep down EVERYONE needs and wants connection and relationships to be happy, but some, like I was, have told themselves a faulty story that they don’t need people.